 Even after five coats of lacquer, the flooring still retains its original anti-slip properties.

 Oil finishes, on the other hand, are an entirely different story.
 Anything more than two reserved coats of oil can make hardwood floors slippery.

 If you’re worried about small children slipping on the stairs and the landing, especially, and don’t think standard lacquer provides enough protection, there is a solution to that.

 Antifriction and anti-slip products used for sports flooring can be applied to your hardwood floor to make it less slippery.
 Coating the stairs and landing with these products creates a slightly rougher surface to the touch.
 Looks-wise, it looks the same as if standard water-based lacquer were applied.

 However, if you want to take extra precaution, but don’t want it to affect the surface of the flooring, you can always opt for a final coat with a friction floss or a sports lacquer designed to provide a firm grip and prevent slipping.

-A budget is usually what makes or breaks any home improvement project, but when it comes to hallway and landing renovation – it’s worth to break the bank a bit.
+A budget is usually what makes or breaks any home improvement project, but when it comes to hallway and landing renovation – it’s worth breaking the bank a bit.

 Ready to add value to your home?

-Martin Allen is a UK Nationwide wood flooring fitters and French polishing company, working on home and commercial projects large and small.
+Martin Allen is a UK nationwide wood flooring fitter and French polishing company, working on home and commercial projects large and small.